LLNL/shroud/docs/python.rst

 Set to ``True`` when a ``PyObject`` is created by *post_call*.
 This prevents ``Py_BuildValue`` from converting it into an Object.
-For example, when NumPy is used to create an object.
+For example, when a pointer is converted into a ``PyCapsule`` or when NumPy is used to create an object.

 parse_format
 ^^^^^^^^^^^^